-As the pie graphs above illustrate, the majority of our CEO's pay opportunity and a substantial portion of our other named executive officers' pay opportunities are performance-based and in the form of long-term equity awards, which are aligned with stockholder interests.
+As the pie graphs above illustrate, the majority of our CEO's ongoing pay opportunity and approximately half of our other named executive officers' pay opportunities are performance-based and in the form of long-term equity awards, which are aligned with stockholder interests.
 As a result, actual pay delivery for the CEO and other named executive officers are closely correlated with performance on both an absolute and relative basis.

 Our Compensation Committee believes that our long-term incentive program, particularly the PSU component, strongly aligns earned compensation with total stockholder return.
 As required under SEC rules, the values shown in the Summary Compensation Table and Grants of Plan-Based Awards table in this and prior proxy statements with respect to the PSUs are based on grant-date fair value not earned value.
-For the three-year performance period ending February 2019, our relative TSR underperformed our peers, resulting in payout below target.
-For the three-year performance period ending February 2020, our relative TSR was above the 75th percentile and approximately 46% of our hotels gained market share, resulting in payout of 123% of target.
-For the three-year performance period ended February 2021, our relative TSR was above the 75th percentile and approximately 50% of our hotels gained market share, resulting in 125% of target; however, since the TSR was negative for the performance period (due to the impact of the COVID-19 pandemic), the number of PSUs earned was capped at the target amount.
-As of December 31, 2020, the payout for the three-year performance period ending in February 2021 was tracking above target and the payout for the three-year performance period ending in February 2022 was tracking below threshold.
+For the three-year performance period ending February 2020, our relative TSR was above the 75th percentile and approximately 46% of our hotels gained market share, resulting in payout of 123% of the target PSUs.
+For the three-year performance period ended February 2021, our relative TSR was above the 75th percentile and approximately 50% of our hotels gained market share, resulting in payout of 125% of the target PSUs; however, since the TSR was negative for the performance period (due to the impact of the COVID-19 pandemic), the number of PSUs earned for the TSR component was capped at the target amount.
+For the three-year performance period ended February 2022, our relative TSR was negative for the performance period (due to the impact of the COVID-19 pandemic), the number of PSUs earned for the TSR component was capped at the target amount resulting in a payout of 106% of the target PSUs.
+As of December 31, 2021, the payout for the three-year performance period ending in February 2023 was tracking below threshold and the payout for the three-year performance period ending in February 2024 was tracking at target.